Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ![Selected post](documentation/image0.jpeg)

 ### Database Schema
-Several models were reuquired tgo build the site.
+Several models were reuquired to build the site.
 My custom model was The profile model.
 I have choosen to create two apps.
-The members app contains of "all The authentication part".
-To keep it seperated.
+The members app contains of "all The authentication parts", To keep it seperated.

 ![Database Schema](documentation/Database%20schema.png)